Frequently Asked Questions

 - Developing a service specification and invitation to tender documents, questions and their weighting.
 The answers of which we use to score the bids and identify the winning bidder.

 - The pricing document.
-Here suppliers set out their price offer which there will be scored weighting attributed.
+Here suppliers set out their price offer which will be scored weighting attributed.

 - The instruction to tenderers so it is fully understood what we are procuring.